viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 ## The ML model service

-Once your smart machine is capturing and syncing images to the Viam app, you are ready to train a new machine learning (ML) model using those image.
+Once your smart machine is capturing and syncing images to the Viam app, you are ready to train a machine learning (ML) model using those images.
-You can use an ML model to help your smart recognize and adapt its behavior to the world around it.
+You can use an ML model to help your smart machine adapt its behavior to the world around it.

-For this tutorial, you will train an ML model to be able to recognize specific objects, and then deploy that model to your smart machine using the _ML (machine learning) model service_.
+For this tutorial, you will train an ML model to be able to recognize specific shapes (for example, red and blue stars), and then deploy that model to your smart machine using the _ML (machine learning) model service_.
-With a model deployed to your smart machine, the [ML model](/services/ml/) service can be used together with the [vision](/services/vision/) service to analyze newly-detected objects for a possible match to a known object.
+With a model deployed to your smart machine, you can use the [ML model](/services/ml/) service together with the [vision](/services/vision/) service to analyze newly-detected objects for a possible match to a known shape.

-To train a new model from your captured data, first tag your images with appropriate labels, train a new model based on those labels, then deploy the model to your smart machine.
+To train a model from your captured data, first tag your images with appropriate labels, train a model based on those labels, then deploy the model to your smart machine.

 ### Tag images